Home » QR Code Basics » QR Code Minimum Size: What is the Correct Dimension?

 So, if the QR code on a digital business card can be scanned from a distance of 10 inches, the size of the QR code should be at least 1 cm x 1 cm.

-Similarly, if the QR code on a billboard is expected to be scanned by patrons on the road and car, the scanning distance could be an average of 100 feet (30 meters).
+Similarly, if the QR code on a billboard is expected to be scanned by patrons on the road, the scanning distance could be an average of 100 feet (30 meters).
+Using the same rule of thumb, the QR code size should be at least 10 feet (3 meters) to be easily scanned from 100 feet away.

 The more data there is in a QR code, the more complex its visual structure will be, and the more time it will take for you to scan the code.
 Complex QR codes overloaded with information should be bigger than the minimum QR code size for quick and easy scannability.